api3dao/vitepress-docs/docs/guides/dapis/index.md

 | Commodities    | Finage, Twelvedata, dxFeed, Tradermade                          |
 | Equities       | Finage, Twelvedata, IEXCloud, Finnhub, dxFeed                   |

-### Self-funded dAPIs

-Self-funded dAPIs are single-sourced using [Nodary](https://nodary.io/) as their data provider.

-## What are dAPI Proxy Contracts?
+## What are dAPI proxy contracts?

-Each dAPI has a proxy contract that is used to read the value of the dAPI.
-The proxy contract is linked to a mapping that maps to a `beaconId` or `beaconSetId`.
-The `beaconId` for each dAPI gets updated when the price hits the set
+Each dAPI has a [proxy contract](/reference/dapis/understand/proxy-contracts) that is used to read the value of the dAPI.
+The proxy contract is linked to a mapping that maps to a `beaconId` or `beaconSetId` and an OEV beneficiary address.
+The `beaconId` for each dAPI gets updated when the price hits the set [deviation threshold](/reference/dapis/understand/deviations.md)/[heartbeat](/reference/dapis/understand/deviations.md#heartbeat) using
-[deviation threshold](/reference/dapis/understand/deviations.md)/[heartbeat](/reference/dapis/understand/deviations.md#heartbeat)
-using
 [Airnode's Signed Data](/reference/airnode/latest/understand/http-gateways.md).